 After the completion of the eleventh filing season of the Tax Clinic -- as of 2014 -- the Clinic has:

 Support for the Tax Clinic

-The Fisher/OSU Tax Clinic is supported in 2014 by seventy student volunteers, mostly from the MAcc program.
-Eleven MAcc students have taken leadership roles as Site Managers for the operation this year.
-Additional volunteers are recruited from and from the local chapters of Beta Alpha Psi and the Accounting Association.
+The Fisher/OSU Tax Clinic is supported in 2015 by 66 student volunteers, mostly from the MAcc program.
+Eight MAcc students have taken leadership roles as Site Managers for the operation this year.
+Additional volunteers are recruited from and from the local chapters of Beta Alpha Psi.

 Support for the student volunteers - computer equipment, e-filing training, uniforms, and refreshments - are provided by the United Way, Godman Guild, OSU Extension, the IRS, Fisher College, and the AMIS department.